openbci-archive/OpenBCI_NodeJS/README.md

 The purpose of this module is to **get connected** and **start streaming** as fast as possible.

+Python researcher or developer?
+Check out how easy it is to [get access to the entire API in the Python example](examples/python)!

 ### Table of Contents:
 ---